anthonygarvan/wordgalaxy/README.md

-## WordGalaxy: A Two Dimensional Thesaurus
+# WordGalaxy: A Map of Engligh Words

 This project visualizes a large number (eg., 20,000) of words in two dimensions in such a way that words that are similar in meaning appear closer to one another, and words that are dissimilar are farther away from each other.